wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-service-adoption-intro/includes/required-knowledge.md

 >![Key skills and knowledge areas to drive adoption](../media/knowledge-areas.png)

-Service adoption refers to the ability of an organization to drive healthy usage of the business and technical capabilities that are delivered to employees.
-Healthy usage refers to the ability for employees to use these capabilities to deliver business outcomes in their organization.
-Essential to this goal is the focus on the employee experience and their digital literacy with the relevant tools and processes that are delivered in combination by business and IT leaders.
+*Service adoption* refers to the ability of an organization to drive healthy usage of the business and technical capabilities of a service. *Healthy usage* refers to employees using the service to deliver business outcomes in their organization.
+Your employees' experience and digital literacy with tools and processes are essential to healthy usage.

-Throughout this course you will find the partnership of IT and business highlighted.
+This training highlights the partnership of IT and business.
 Organizational change management normally focuses on the experience of both the organization and the employee.
-In service adoption the technical capabilities that are being delivered and their reliability, ease of use and applicability to employees are an integral part of the process.
+In service adoption the technical capabilities and their reliability, ease of use, and applicability to employees are an integral part of the process.
 In successful service adoption both technical and user needs are addressed and integrated into the overall project plan.

-As a Service Adoption Specialist you are at the center of driving human and technical changes that will deliver business outcomes!
-This exciting role has evolved as the demands of business and technology have increased in pace and complexity.
+As a service adoption specialist you're at the center of driving human and technical changes to deliver business outcomes.
+This role has evolved as businesses and technology have increased in pace and complexity.

 There are six knowledge areas we have defined that are required to drive adoption.
 They are:
 - Organizational development
 - Business acumen
 - Technical competence